ljmerza/tracking-number-card/README.md

 - Visual configuration UI editor
 - Clickable tracking numbers that open package tracking pages
 - Copy tracking number to clipboard with one click
+- Add manual tracking numbers directly from the card
+- Remove or hide entries with a single click
 - Display carrier information with icons
 - Show relative timestamps (e.g., "2 hours ago")
 - Summary statistics by carrier